bloominstituteoftechnology/DS-Unit-1-Sprint-2-Statistics/module4/template.md

 ## You

 What do you care about?
-Computer Hardware, Music
+Computer Hardware

 What do you know about?
-Computer hardware, Music
+Computer hardware

 What decisions do you face?
 How will I get data?
 At what scale will I perform analysis?

 ## Seven templates

 Training Kit (https://learn.lambdaschool.com/ds/module/recedjanlbpqxic2r) explains the seven templates from Priceonomics.